 The Library depreciates its assets using the straight-line method over the estimated useful lives of five to fifty years depending on the asset class.
 When items of property and equipment are sold or retired, the related cost and accumulated depreciation are removed from the accounts and any gain or loss is included in the statement of activities.
 Repairs and maintenance are expensed as incurred.
-Depreciation expense for the years ended December 31, 2022 and 2021, was \$138,159 and \$133,914.
+Depreciation expense for the years ended December 31, 2023 and 2022, was \$143,550 and \$138,159, respectively.